Your FAQs, Answered.Information regarding Graduate level admissions

-Below you will find information about our application process, admission procedures, degrees, GPA, GMAT/GRE, essays, work experience, references, and English proficiency for our graduate programs.
+Below you will find information about our application process, admission procedures, degrees, GPA, GMAT/GRE, transcript guidelines, essays, work experience, references, and English proficiency for our graduate programs.
 Please select the section you have a question about to find the most commonly asked questions with their answers and documents with application tips.

 If you can’t find the answer you’re looking for here you can connect with a member of the admissions team.